ProgrammerManstein/FACIAL/README.md

 # FACIAL
 part of digital human, synthesis of head poses and expression.
 You can recurrent the project by using the [jupter notebook](facial_train_install.ipynb).
-You can train the module by using the [jupter notebook](facial_train_install.ipynb) after having recurrented it.
+You can train the module by using the [jupter notebook](facial_train.ipynb) after having recurrented it.
-After training, you can get any video that is instructed by your text by using the [jupter notebook](facial_train_install.ipynb).
+After training, you can get any video that is instructed by your text by using the [jupter test](facial_train_install.ipynb).
 # Requirements
 Python environment